ace-wg/actors/draft-ietf-ace-actors.md

 assigns permissions to an individual entity, the set of authenticated attributes must be suitable to uniquely identify this entity.

-In other scenarios, <!-- where devices are communicating autonomously  -->
-there is
-often less need to uniquely identify an individual device: For a principal, the fact that a device belongs to a certain company or that it has a specific type (such as a light bulb) or location may be more important than that it has a unique identifier.
+In scenarios where devices are communicating autonomously there is often less need to uniquely identify an individual device: For a principal, the fact that a device belongs to a certain company or that it has a specific type (such as a light bulb) or location may be more important than that it has a unique identifier.

-(As a special case for the authorization of read access to a resource, RS may simply make an encrypted representation available to anyone
+(As a special case for the authorization of read access to a resource, RS may allow everyone to access an encrypted representation of the resource
 {{OSCAR}}.
-In this case, controlling read access to that resource can be reduced to controlling read access to the key; partially removing future access also requires a timely update of the key for RS and all participants still authorized.)
+In this case, controlling read access to that resource can be reduced to controlling read access to the key; partially removing future access requires that the resource representation is re-encrypted and the new key is made available to all participants that are still authorized.)

 Principals (RqP and RO) need to decide about the required level of granularity for the authorization.
 For example, we distinguish device